 The calendar with the contents and dates of the workshop can be found at this LINK.

 A workshop aimed at the third grade secondary school classes of the I.C.
 Statale Pirandello organised by artists Roberto Fassone and Giacomo Raffaelli.
-It will provide learning tools for the production of a short film (writing, production and post-production), and will enable the students to deepen their knowledge of their neighbourhood and creatively inhabit it.
+It provided learning tools for the production of a short film (writing, production and post-production), and enabled students to deepen their knowledge of their neighbourhood and creatively inhabit it.

-The workshop creatively develops the interview format.
-The students are asked questions about the neighbourhood they live in, about their daily lives, but also about their preferences, dreams and wishes.
-The answers to the questions do not take place in written or spoken form, but through the creation of videos filmed in the neighbourhood and edited with open access web materials.
-The students are then invited to work in groups for the filming and editing.
+The workshop creatively developed the interview format.
+The students were asked questions about the neighbourhood they live in, about their daily lives, but also about their preferences, dreams and wishes.
+The answers to the questions did not take place in written or spoken form, but through the creation of videos filmed in the neighbourhood and edited with open access web materials.
+The students have then been invited to work in groups for the filming and editing.

 The Toolbox – Imaginary guide to Isolotto is accessible with a private password by clicking here: LINK